MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/using-admin-roles.md

 ## Teams roles and capabilities

 There are four Teams admin roles available: Teams service administrator, Teams communications administrator, Teams communications support specialist, and Teams communications support engineer.
-Review the following table to understand what each role can do and which tools the admin can use in the Teams and Skype for Business Admin Center and PowerShell.
+Review the following table to understand what each role can do and which tools the admin can use in the Microsoft Teams admin center and PowerShell.

 <!-- add Global admin role? -->